emissary-ingress/emissary/user-guide/install.md

-# Install and Upgrade Overview
+# Installing the Ambassador Edge Stack

 The Ambassador Edge Stack can be installed in a variety of ways: